wp-plugins/agp-font-awesome-collection/readme.txt

 = New Features =

 Now You can use the Font Awesome Icons in the WordPress menu.
 At first, You must enable "Menu Icons" module on the plugin settings page in the Admin Panel.
-Then go to the Appearance > Menus, select necessary menu.
+Then go to the Appearance > Menus and select necessary menu.
 For each menu item you can find additional drop-down list with the FA icons.

 = Plugin Features =